paulaehab/Detect-Emotions-From-The-Posts/README.md

 # Detect Emotions From Posts

 #### This is a machine learning algorithum to detect emotions (Angry - Happy - Sad - Neutral - Love) from humans' posts.
+Kindly use  this deployed model to test: https://emotion-analysis-from-text.herokuapp.com/
 ## How to run the code.
 you have to install python > 3.7.0, you can download python for windows from here: https://www.python.org/downloads/windows/